 Competition for places is high, as are standards, but the school also looks for young people who will contribute to the wider life of the school.
 In recent years we have been considerably oversubscribed.

-Our Registrar, Vanessa Rooney, Assistant Registrar, Helen Morgan and Admissions Administrator, Catherine Rogers will be pleased to talk you through the admissions process.
-Please contact them on 01926 634201/01926 634262 or 07930 601877/
+Our Registrar, Catherine Rogers and Assistant Registrar, Marie Holt will be pleased to talk you through the admissions process.

-07951 075247 respectively, alternatively email them at admissions@princethorpe.co.uk.
+Please contact them on 01926 634201/297 respectively, alternatively email them at admissions@ princethorpe.co.uk.

 Sixth Form